-We at iGeekphone are proud to present you with the Silent Circle Blackphone 2 full review, Currently onsale at e-Fox for 109.99EUR plus shipping.
-This price is spectacular as Silent Circle still sells this directly & on Amazon for over $500USD right now.
+We at iGeekphone are proud to present you with the Silent Circle Blackphone 2 full review, this price is spectacular as Silent Circle still sells this directly & on Amazon for over $500USD right now.
 So is this phone any good?
 Keep on reading to find out.

 The Blackphone 2 runs a Qualcomm Snapdragon 615 Octa-core processor with 3 Gigabytes of Ram & 32 Gigabytes of internal storage.
 It has an internal non-removable 3060mAh battery.
 The body is a full metal unibody , it has a 13 megapixel camera on the back and a 5mp front facing camera.
 The 5.5 inch FHD Screen is protected by a piece of Corning Gorilla glass 3 on the front and also on the back of the device.

 The non-removable 3060mAh battery does a good job at powering the unit, you can expect about 9 hours of total battery life on a full charge with mixed/moderate usage.
 Charging speeds of the phone will vary depending on your power source, but expect about 2 hours and 40 minutes with a standard 1.5A charger & about 2 hours and 25 minutes using the included Quickcharge 2.0 certified charger.